 With a homicide rate higher than that of Chicago, New Orleans ranks among the most violent cities in the United States.
 It’s a city with centuries of racialized inequality and exploitation that, like the river currents that led to its founding, threaten to drown residents in their consequences.
 A little over half of New Orleanians live below the poverty line, struggling to get by.
 Almost a quarter of city residents experience chronic food insecurity—a policy euphemism for occasional starvation—meaning there are 87,360 folks unsure they’ll be able to survive in a city famous for its food culture.

 As a native New Orleanian, I was excited to meet Charles Anderson roughly ten years ago when we worked together to launch a summer camp in the New Orleans neighborhood of Broadmoor (Full disclosure: I also met LaToya Cantrell, another candidate for mayor who was crucial to the effort, on the same project.
 NOLA is fortunate to have such passionate and qualified candidates, and I wish them both well).
-Seeing the dedication of outsiders to transforming our city for the better was really moving, though I understand why that also rubs some folks the wrong way.
+Seeing the dedication of outsiders to making positive change in our city was really moving, though I understand why that also rubs some folks the wrong way.
 Charles’ art and activism have been a fixture in the city for the last decade, so when I learned Charles would be running for mayor, I knew I wanted to interview him.

 Our conversation follows below, which I’ve edited lightly for length and clarity.

 Charles, you’re not a native of New Orleans.
 If I remember correctly, you’re from New Jersey, so what brought you to the city and kept you here?